Ivan073/LimbusReplace/README.md

         Specifies the folder name of the base translation, for example, "en".

     translationName
-        Defines the folder name for the new translation
+        Defines the folder name for the new translation.

-    moveFont
-        Determines whether the font folder from project (Calibri) should be copied as well.
-        This may be necessary for the translation to display correctly.

 replaceFilesEnabled